It's incredibly rewarding to be a Special Olympics coach.

 To learn more about coaching opportunities throughout Missouri, contact an area program staff.

 Many of these steps are on different websites.
 You will need to create a login/account for each one.
 Please save any certificates/documentation that you completed the course.

-- Fill out BOTH the Class A Volunteer form AND the background check information through Sterling Volunteers.
+- Fill out BOTH the Class A Volunteer form (Under 18?
+Fill out the Minor Class A Volunteer form instead.)
+AND the background check information through Sterling Volunteers.
 Save the certificate.